hSATAC/php-resque-auto-scale/README.md

 For now it's all experimental design.

-All numbers and codes were not tested in production enviroments nor runned benchmarks.
+All numbers and codes are not from production enviroments nor runned benchmarks.